-drawing graphic sheet: the two-dimensional geometric elements and annotations that define an item and the data elements of the sheet format in accordance with ASME Y14.1 or ASME Y14.1M (ASME Y14.41).
+drawing graphic sheet: the two-dimensional geometric elements and annotations that define an item and the product definition elements of the sheet format in accordance with ASME Y14.1 or ASME Y14.1M.

 3.29 Drawing in Book Form

 drawing in book forms a multisheet drawing that is primarily textual and may be bound along the left margin.
 These drawings are generally prepared on A, B, or G size formats.